Regaining the Lost Space: Pakistan Army’s New Doctrine to Pursue Old Policies

 At the time of the appointment of Gen Sharif as well as Gen Bajwa, media debated that, henceforth civilian government will be dominant in Pakistan.
 As the Pakistani author Ayesha Siddiqa said in March 2016, ‘emerging civil-military relations slowly moving in favour of civilian side’ was quite apparent.
 After the expulsion of Nawaz Sharif from the post of Prime Minister without any hustle, it was clear that the Army had reached its potential and has wider public support.
 We do not see any more criticism coming from liberal media and civil society on ISI or other security agencies.
 The reason could be many unaccounted attacks on famous journalists and civil society activists who were raising voices against the Army and its subsidiaries.

-enter site Has Nawaz Lost the Game?
+Has Nawaz Lost the Game?

 Since 2014, the government has been frequently held responsible for increasing insecurity and being unable to prevent major attacks such as the one on a School in Peshawar, Karachi Airport, Lahore and other sectarian killings.
 The government was also blamed for ineffective implementation of policies such as National Action Pakistan (NAP) and National Counter Terrorism Authority (NACTA).
 On the other hand, security establishments which are responsible for law and order also criticised government policies.
 Although the Army took credit for ‘successful’ military operations against terrorists in Waziristan, Balochistan and Karachi, the appearance of Gen Raheel Sharif’s posters all over Karachi proves the success of ISPR’s PR exercise in this regard.